alienresident/Video-Portfolio/scripts/README.md

 ### Current Resolutions

 Here's a list of the current resolutions.
-They are targeted for a 16:9 HD source.
+This would be from a 16:9 HD source.

 	 _Current Resolutions________________________________________
 	| name | size     | video | audio | ratio | codec | profile  |